UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 # Exchange Server TLS configuration best practices

 This documentation describes the required steps to properly configure TLS 1.2 on Exchange Server 2013, Exchange Server 2016 and Exchange Server 2019.
 It also describes how to optimize the cipher suites and hashing algorithms used by TLS 1.2 (**Exchange Server 2016 only**).
-Furthermore it describes how to properly configure TLS 1.0 and 1.1 or in case you want to turn them off, how to disable TLS 1.0 and 1.1 correctly.
+Furthermore, it describes how to properly configure TLS 1.0 and 1.1 whether you want it disabled and configured correctly within .NET Framework.
 Please read carefully as some of the steps described here can only be performed on specific operating systems (like Windows Server 2016) or specific Exchange Server versions.

 > [!NOTE]
 > The [Microsoft TLS 1.0 implementation](https://support.microsoft.com/topic/schannel-implementation-of-tls-1-0-in-windows-security-status-update-november-24-2015-69b482ff-072d-f8a8-1ba3-e921019a4d5f) has no known security vulnerabilities.
 But because of the potential for future protocol downgrade attacks and other TLS vulnerabilities, it is recommended to carefully plan and disable TLS 1.0 and 1.1.
 Failure to plan carefully may cause clients to lose connectivity.